iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.11/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="org.alohasafe.alert 1 reviews"/>
 </p>

+> This app downloaded itself on my phone do not trust this app at all.
+This is not okay.<br> :date: __2021-01-23 07:38:41__

+> I can take care of myself as well as people around me.
+Don't need this.
+Shame on victorino for forcing.<br> :date: __2021-01-22 08:00:16__

+> This app will never work!
+People who have covid-19 break quarantine all the time, you still see people not wearing mask, no ones checking on people in quarantine, everyone's still having gatherings with more then 10 ppl..
+The list goes on...
+So don't download this it's worthless you'll never get a notification!<br> :date: __2021-01-18 05:14:49__

+> Horrible APP.
+Not accessible to download on my ipad mini which I always carry.
+Don't have an apple phone, and it is not downloading on my Samsung phone.
+I find it offensive that Big Brother is tracking me.
+Will probably cancel my trip to Maui .
+Too much trouble yo go there.<br> :date: __2021-01-18 03:54:23__

+> My mother is high risk so I felt this app was a great idea.
+I tried downloading it but it said I didn't have enough space.
+So I delete three apps that I don't need and some useless pictures.
+It still says I don't have enough space.
+So I check how much space I have and it says 615 MB, which should be more than enough to download the stupid app.
+I check and this app only requires 22MB.
+I try to redownload and it doesn't work again.
+Great concept but it won't even let me try it out.<br> :date: __2021-01-17 02:44:44__

 > Downloaded just to delete.
 I hate when apps are shoved in my face<br> :date: __2021-01-15 04:04:34__